Argun Formation

-The Argun Formation is a rock unit located in Crimea, Ukraine, and Chita, Russia.
-It formed in Miocene, 16.0 - 13.8 Ma.
+The Argun Formation is the name of geological formation, formed in Crimea and Chita, Russia.
+It formed in early Cretaceus, appeared around 125.45 - 122.46 Ma, and ended in Miocene, ~23.03 - 15.97 Ma.
 Its lithology is characterized as shale in Crimea and siliclastic in Pad Semen (near Chita).

+Fossil content

+The formation contains mainly remains of fossil insects, mainly beetles: